Kalamata: Cathedral of Ypapanti

 Kalamata's cathedral of the Ypapanti (Presentation of the Lord to the Temple) nestles beneath the 14th-century Frankish castle.
 The foundation stone was laid on 25 January 1860, and the building was consecrated on 19 August 1873.
 It suffered great damage during the 1986 earthquake, but was subsequently restored.
-The Festival of the Ypapanti (27 January through 9 February) is of national importance for the Greek Orthodox Church and, locally, the occasion for a holiday (2 February), when the litany of what is believed to be a miraculous icon, first introduced in 1889, takes place.
+The Festival of the Ypapanti (27 January through 9 February) is of national importance for the Greek Orthodox Church and, locally, the occasion for a holiday (2 February), when the procession of what is believed to be a miraculous icon, first introduced in 1889, takes place.

-In late January 2010 the city hosted the Ecumenical Patriarch Bartholomew to celebrate the 150th anniversary of the cathedral.
+In late January 2010, the city hosted the Ecumenical Patriarch Bartholomew to celebrate the 150th anniversary of the cathedral.
 He was offered the golden key of the city.
 The region around Kalamata has provided two Ecumenical patriarchs in the past.

 Economy

 Kalamata's Chamber of Commerce is the second-oldest in the Mediterranean after Marseille.
 Kalamata is well known for its black Kalamata olives.

 Karelia Tobacco Company has been in operation in Kalamata since 1888.